ray-project/ray/doc/source/ray-core/tasks.rst

             ray::Task(SlowFunction).Remote();
           a

-From Ray 2.0 onwards, you could also use :ref:`Ray's State API <state-api-overview-ref>``  to query the tasks, or go to the :ref:`Dashboard <observability-getting-started>`` to see more task details.
-(These features all require installing ray with `pip install "ray[default]"`).
+From Ray 2.0 onwards, you can also use the :ref:`State API <state-api-overview-ref>``  to query for information about tasks, or view the :ref:`Dashboard <observability-getting-started>`` to see more task details.
+(These features require installing Ray with `pip install "ray[default]"`).

 .. code-block:: bash
   # This API is only available when you download Ray via `pip install "ray[default]"`